Asia’s largest drip irrigation project Ramthal to become operational in Karnataka today

 HYDERABAD: The largest drip irrigation project in Asia — the prestigious Ramthal project, successfully executed by Megha Engineering and Infrastructures Limited (MEIL), will be put into operation on Sunday in Ramthal Marola located in Bagalkot district of Karnataka.
 The project, which was envisioned by the Krishna Bhagya Jala Nigam Limited (KBJNL), was successfully completed by MEIL.
 The project will be inaugurated by MB Patil, Minister for Water Resources, Karnataka.

 MEIL will be in charge of the operation and maintenance of this project for the next five years.
-A total of 2,150 km length of pipeline was laid for the drip irrigation project that costs `381.50 crore.
+A total of 2,150 km length of pipeline was laid for the drip irrigation project that costs Rs 381.50 crore.

 The KBJNL initiated the project as not much irrigation water was available for farmers of Ramthal Marola region.
 MEIL, which had earlier successfully executed the Pattiseema project in Andhra Pradesh in a record time, took over the reins to complete the project.